 If a longer drying time is required, it is possible to add up to 5% Derivan Drying Retarder to the mix.
 This should only be necessary in the driest of climates.

 Wash up in lukewarm water with soap if necessary.
 If the ink dries on the screen, soak the screen overnight in soapy water and using a soft brush, clean the screen.
 The ink should dissolve easily.

 There is no need to buy a second set of colours for silk screen printing on paper.
-Just add the print paste to your existing acrylic range to produce a range of printing inks.
+Add the print paste to your existing acrylic range to produce a range of printing inks.
 The addition of the print paste slows the acrylic drying time, allowing the screens to be washed out easily.

 The print paste allows the reduction of the colours to achieve transparent layering and brilliant, bright colours.

 Using print paste with acrylics also means no toxic fumes to be dealt with and no waste solvents.
 Everything can be washed up in the water, and the waste poured into the garden.